 It is unlikely these proposals will be of interest to retail consumers outside of the Handbook definition of Qualified Investors, though retail consumers may have an interest where ILS are sold in breach of the proposed restrictions.

+This consultation has now closed.
 We will consider your feedback and intend to publish our rules in a Policy Statement once the Treasury Regulations have been finalised (our timetable is dependent on the publication of final regulations by the Treasury).